-The mystical world of Miyazaki’s Spirited Away is dreamlike, but if you venture to a traditional onsen resort in Shikoku, you can experience a taste of it for real.
+The mystical world of Miyazaki Hayao’s anime classic Spirited Away is dreamlike, but if you venture to a traditional onsen resort in Shikoku, you can experience a taste of it for real.

 While it may seem a tad obsessive to visit this small corner of Japan to gaze at an ancient building, Dogo Onsen has much more to offer.
 With ancient links to the Imperial family, beautiful parks, and of course many more hot springs, it makes for the perfect relaxing getaway or a great pit stop if you’re exploring Shikoku.

 Bathe with the gods and spirits

 Opened in 1894, the three-story wooden bathhouse is shrouded in legends and mythical tales.
 During the age of the gods, a heron was healed after dipping its injured leg in the hot water; a statue of the heron can be seen on the roof.
 The onsen was the first to be made an Important Cultural Property due to its historical significance.
-A room inside is dedicated to author Natsume Soseki who often visited during the Meiji period, mentioning the onsen and area frequently in Botchan.
-And if you’re not convinced by its claim to Miyazaki fame, check out the leaflets in the entrance which highlight the similarities to the animated version.
+A room inside is dedicated to author Natsume Soseki, who often visited during the Meiji period, mentioning the onsen and area frequently in Botchan.
+And if you’re not convinced by its claim to Miyazaki fame, check out the leaflets in the entrance that highlight the similarities to the animated version.

 The Imperial bath

-The building is not only loved by legends and creators of fiction, its guests also include multiple generations of the Imperial Family, who have their own private baths.
+The building is not only loved by legends and creators of fiction, its guests also include multiple generations of the Imperial family, who have their own private baths.
 The Yushinden was constructed in 1899 and has its own entrance away from the regular guests, allowing a little more privacy.
-As well as a bath reserved exclusively for the emperor, there is a luxurious space for relaxing and Emperor Hirohito was the last member of the Imperial Family to bathe here in 1952.
+As well as a bath reserved exclusively for the emperor, there is a luxurious space for relaxing.
+Emperor Hirohito was the last member of the Imperial Family to bathe here in 1952.
 The Yushinden can be visited on a guided tour.

 The public baths